 Mark & Lisa Ball, the Co-Owners, are college sweethearts and have been married for 31 years.
 Mark, the son of a pastor, originally hails from the Columbus, Ohio area.
 His wife, Lisa (who does not ride bikes or drink coffee), grew up in West Bend, Wisconsin, and is employed as a legal assistant for a Northern Kentucky attorney.

-Mark & Lisa have two daughters, Emily (a graduate of NKU) and Betsy (a current student at NKU), and live in the Richwood, Kentucky area.
+Mark & Lisa have two daughters, Emily (a graduate of NKU) and Betsy (a senior at NKU), and live in the Richwood, Kentucky area.

 The question we hear most often is "how did you come up with the idea of a bicycle & coffee shop?"
 Well, it was an idea born out of the desire of the co-owner (Mark) to one day have a bicycle shop of his own after having worked in one since the age of 14.